|Name of Non-Profit Organization *||

 Fernside’s impact is best articulated by those that have been helped by the organization.
 Logan Davis lost her dad when she was nine years old.
-Now a college student, Logan is a volunteer facilitator at Fernside.
+Logan is a now a successful adult and volunteer facilitator at Fernside.
 According to Logan, “People don’t realize what it feels like to lose a parent at such a young age.
 They don’t realize just how different, how not normal, that makes you feel.
 You are singled out.
 You are literally pulled out of classes in front of classmates by rightly concerned counselors, who then ask if you are okay.
 You notice the quiet tones that people speak in when you are around.
 The tentativeness that people have around you…not wanting to say the wrong thing.
 At least for me, it made me very anxious to think that all of these other people were worried about me.
 It weighed on me.

 |List possible volunteer opportunities -or- a link to where they can be found on the web.|

 |Volunteers are essential to Fernside, and impact either directly or indirectly virtually every child and family served by the organization.
 Fernside volunteers serve in the following ways: